Does Powertop achieve better power saving than TLP?¶

 Powertop isn’t a power management but merely an analysis tool.
 You can use Powertop to view estimates about your power usage before and after installation of TLP, but TLP determines the best defaults for your system regardless of whether or not Powertop is installed.

-On the other hand, attempting to run powertop --auto-tune on each boot may overwrite TLP’s settings depending on the actual boot order.
+- Attempting to run powertop --auto-tune on boot may overwrite TLP’s settings (depending on whether Powertop or TLP is invoked first in the boot order)

 Why does Powertop suggest more power saving settings with TLP already running?¶